bedonlancaster/donuts/README.md

-# DONUTS 🍩
+# DONUTS

-**Music Producer's One-Stop Collaboration Platform**
+**A Musical Artist and Producer's One-Stop Collaboration Platform**

 A full-stack web application that revolutionizes how music producers and artists collaborate on projects.
-DONUTS provides an intuitive platform for sharing mixes, scheduling sessions, and managing project workflows - all with a delightful donut-themed interface.
+DONUTS provides an intuitive platform for sharing mixes, creating actionable tickets for note-taking, and managing project workflows - all with a streamlined aesthetic and interface that is customizable per-project.

-## 🎯 Problem Solved
+## Problem Solved

-Music producers and artists need a streamlined way to:
-- Share and collaborate on musical projects ("donuts" 🎵)
-- Upload and manage track versions with client feedback
-- Schedule recording sessions efficiently
-- Track project progress with organized hit lists
-- Visualize album artwork and track ordering
+I am a music producer/artist who, like many others, need a better way to share and listen to mixes for the albums I am working on with people.
+Most of all, I desperately need an application that takes the clunky nature of note-taking/ project management, and builds a boutique interface that is specifically designed for both artists and producers.
+Working on a record can feel incredibly overwhelming to all parties involved, and it can even feel like you are standing in a field of tall grass, randomly hacking to find your way out.
+DONUTS helps you undertand the task at hand, so you can focus, put your head down, and simply mow the grass, one actionable step at a time.

+I have been using it on my new album that I am tracking, producing, and mixing myself, and I have found it already to be a complete life-saver.
+I plan to continue working on this platform, so I can share it with other artists and producers.
+Hopefully, if I find this incredibly useful, others will too, and at the end of the day, more records could be created and released into the world during our lifetime.
+That is the dream.

+I believe this platform has an deep opportunity for continuous iteration and growth.

-## 🎵 Key Features
+## Key Features

 ### MVP Features
-- **🔐 User Authentication** - Separate producer and artist accounts
+- **User Authentication** - Separate producer and artist accounts
-- **🍩 Project Management** - Create and manage musical projects (donuts)
+- **Project Management** - Create and manage musical projects (donuts)
-- **🎧 Track Upload & Management** - Audio file handling with version control
+- **Track Upload & Management** - Audio file handling with version control
-- **📝 Hit List System** - Task management for each track and project
+- **Hit List System** - Task management for each track and project
-- **📅 Session Booking** - Artists can schedule sessions with producers
-- **🎨 Customizable Themes** - Artists can personalize project colors
+- **Customizable Themes** - Artists can personalize project colors
-- **↕️ Drag & Drop Ordering** - Intuitive track arrangement
+- **Drag & Drop Ordering** - Intuitive track arrangement
+- **Audio Player** - In-browser playback that persists between navigations

 ### Stretch Goals
-- **📊 Project-Wide Hit Lists** - Global task management across tracks
-- **🔔 Real-time Notifications** - Live updates for collaborators
+- **Real-time Notifications** - Live updates for collaborators
-- **📈 Analytics Dashboard** - Project progress tracking
+- **Analytics Dashboard** - Project progress tracking
-- **🎤 Audio Preview** - In-browser track playback
+- **Scheduling platform Integration**
+- **Large File Sharing Integration**

-## 🛠️ Tech Stack
+## Tech Stack

 ### Backend
 - **C#/.NET 8** - Robust API development